olyan262-hub/data-analyst-portafolio/Python/README.md

-# Support Tickets Analysis with Python
+# 📊 Support Tickets Analysis (Python)

-## 🎯 Objective
+## 📌 Project Overview
-Analyze customer support tickets using Python to identify response time issues and operational insights.
+This project analyzes customer support tickets data to identify patterns related to ticket volume, response time, categories, priorities, and agent performance.

+The goal of this analysis is to demonstrate practical Python skills for data analysis using real-world support data.

+---

-## 🛠️ Tools
+## 🧰 Tools & Technologies
 - Python
 - Pandas
+- Matplotlib
 - Jupyter Notebook

+---

-## 📊 Dataset
+## 📂 Dataset
-Simulated customer support ticket data created for portfolio purposes.
+The dataset (`tickets.csv`) contains simulated customer support ticket data, including:

+- Ticket ID
+- Category
+- Priority
+- Agent
+- Response time (hours)

+The dataset is stored in the `Data/` folder.

+---

-## 📈 Analysis
+## 🔍 Analysis Performed
+The analysis includes:

 - Total number of tickets
-- Average response time
-- Tickets by category
+- Tickets distribution by category
+- Average response time overall
 - Average response time by priority
+- Tickets handled by each agent
-- Identification of delayed tickets
+- Identification of tickets with high response delay

-## 🔍 Key Insights
-- High priority tickets show longer response times.
-- Technical tickets generate most delays.
+---

+## 📈 Visualizations
+The project includes visualizations such as:

-- A small number of tickets cause most bottlenecks.
+- Bar chart of tickets by category
+- Other exploratory plots to support insights

+All visualizations were created using **Matplotlib**.

+---

+## 🗂 Project Structure